Topograph

 It is free to search for companies on the Firmenbuch (using the Justizonline website), and to obtain basic information: registration number, address, legal form, and company status.
 Further details and underlying documents, including trade register extracts, articles of association, and financial statements, can be purchased individually using a secure personal log-in, such as a European eID.
 Shareholder information can be indirectly accessed for limited companies and some partnerships using the articles of association (and their subsequent mandatory updates).

 A specific feature of the Austrian business landscape is the existence of "clearing offices" (Verrechnungsstelle) such as HF data, Lexunited, and many others.
-These firms contract with the Ministry of Justice to facilitate the use of the commercial register by economic actors.
+These firms contract with the Ministry of Justice to give economic actors access to the commercial register data and documents.
 Leveraging the data and documents from the Firmenbuch, the clearing offices compete to offer features such as complex searches, bulk usage, and document purchasing.
 Their services are paid, but can be simpler to use and more complete than those of Justizonline.

 GISA (Gewerbeinformationssystem Austria)

-The Ministry of Economy operates GISA, Austria's centralized information system about trade licenses and business permits.
+The Bundesministerium für Wirtschaft, Energie und Tourismus (BMWET) operates GISA, Austria's centralized information system about trade licenses and business permits.
 The system's primary focus is for entrepreneurs to handle various business processes electronically, including registrations, location changes, and manager appointments.
 By design, GISA's base only includes businesses requiring a trade license.

 GISA queries are free of charge on the internet; extracts from GISA are available in German or English and are authentic public documents.